Saturday, December 6, 2025

 Photo courtesy Les Anderson

 The parallels between fast fashion and publishing have not gone unnoticed.
-“Fast fashion refers to the process of clothing manufacturing that moves from production/design to stores quickly to keep up with current trends,” writer Sherene Yang recently wrote for the Campus Times.
+“Fast fashion refers to the process of clothing manufacturing that moves from production/design to stores quickly to keep up with current trends,” Sherene Yang wrote for the Campus Times.

 “These pieces are often cheap and low-quality, sent to retail stores with the hope of selling out quickly thanks to current trends,” she added.
 “This same approach emerging in the publishing world, thanks partially to #BookTok, could lead to diminishing book quality when writing and edits aren’t able to reach their maximum potential.”